mesosphere/dcos-docs-site/pages/1.10/overview/concepts/index.md

 A systemd service is a service that consists of a single, optionally containerized, machine operating system process, running on the master or agent nodes, managed by systemd, owned by DC/OS itself.

-- All systemd service are currently either host OS service, DC/OS dependencies, DC/OS components, or services manually managed by the system administrator.
+- All systemd services are currently either host OS service, DC/OS dependencies, DC/OS components, or services manually managed by the system administrator.

 Examples: Most DC/OS components, (system) Marathon.